simonrho/rpm-check/README.md

 ```

 ### Arguments
  - `rpm-owner`: Specifies the owner of the RPM probe.
  - `pass-threshold`: Sets the threshold for a pass condition (default: 30.0%).
  - `fail-threshold`: Sets the threshold for a fail condition (default: 100.0%).
  - `pass-command`: CLI command to execute upon passing. `$routing-instance-name` is a placeholder for the routing-instance-name.
  - `fail-command`: CLI command to execute upon failing. `$routing-instance-name` is a placeholder for the routing-instance-name.
+> **Note:** Specifies the owner of the RPM probe.
+The 'rpm-owner' value will be used to correlate RPM probes using the same 'rpm-owner' value.

 ## Logging
  - The script logs detailed information in `/var/log/rpm-check.log`.